stevedepp/498fpdv5/README.md

 #

-> creates and manages SQS and its messages
+> ... this creates and manages events, ...

 ### Events via AWS Python SDK